 Hire an Experienced Miami Cruise Ship Injury Law Firm Today

 As you can see, taking legal action against a cruise line is far more complex when compared to an auto accident claim, motorcycle accident claim, or other land-based accident claim.
 You need to seriously consider contacting an experienced maritime attorney who understands the complex laws associated with these types of claims.
-That is where Gerson and Schwartz, PA come in.
+That is where Gerson & Schwartz, PA come in.
 They know how to handle these cases and offer free, confidential consultations.